+There are many great things to do in Ullapool if you have the time.
 This quaint harbour town has a beautiful charm to it, with old, whitewash houses lining the harbour-front, overlooking the boats that creak and sway in the calm water of the bay.
 As the day comes to an end, the surrounding hills begin to light up a magnificent pink, which in turn illuminates the buildings and the water.

 Finish off your penultimate day on the North Coast 500 road trip by watching the sunset over the beautiful Loch Broom, before you settle in at one of the lochside pubs for live music, cold drinks and a great atmosphere.

 There is no shortage of comfortable accommodation available in the seaside town of Ullapool, however, due to demand, it will definitely book up quickly.
 For luxurious and affordable accommodation in the town centre of Ullapool, our top recommendations are The Arch Inn, Caledonian Hotel and The Ferry Boat Inn.

 Campsites Near Ullapool

 The only campsite in the town of Ullapool, Broomfield Campsite is perfectly located for those wanting to spend the night in the buzzing town centre.
 With loads of bars, restaurants and shops to explore and try along the seafront of Ullapool, we highly recommend this campsite for during your visit to the port town.